pi-hole/web/README.md

 }
 ```

-There are many more parameters, such as `summaryRaw`, `overTimeData10mins`, ` topClients` or `getQuerySources`, `getQueryTypes`, `getForwardDestinations`, and `getAllQueries`.
+There are many more parameters, such as `summaryRaw`, `overTimeData10mins`, `topItems`, ` topClients` or `getQuerySources`, `getQueryTypes`, `getForwardDestinations`, and finally `getAllQueries`.
-Together with a token it is also possible to enable and disable (also with a set timeout) blocking via the API.
+Together with a token it is also possible to enable and disable (also with a set timeout) blocking via the API

 <hr>
 <img src="https://assets.pi-hole.net/static/BStackLogo.png" height="80"><br>